 • King Arthur Measure for Measure – This is an awesome gluten free flour blend I love to use for cookies, cakes, and muffins.
 This is an easy-to-use, no-fail flour, and I use it primarily for cookies, muffins, and cake.
 I also use it for my biscuits and pie crust if I don’t have Cup4Cup.
 Do not use it in yeast recipes!

 • Cup4Cup in the blue bag is my go-to gluten-free flour blend for gluten free pie crust, gluten free biscuits, and gluten free pizza crust.
 It is also one of my favorites for yeast recipes.
-Note: Cup4Cup in the blue bag has dried milk powder, so it is not dairy-free.
+Note: Cup4Cup in the blue bag has dried milk powder, which is not dairy-free.
 Cup4Cup is now making several blends.
 The Cup4Cup green bag is whole grain, and I use it to make my Gluten Free Yeast Dinner Rolls recipe.
 It is sort of like a mock wheat blend in flavor.

 • Authentic Foods Steve’s GF Bread Blend – The all-time best for any shaped yeast recipes like these Gluten Free Cinnamon Rolls, Gluten Free Garlic Knots, and shaped bread like this Gluten Free Challah.

 • Authentic Foods also makes individual flours for those who like to make gluten-free flour blends.
 This company mills its flour extra fine, making a huge difference in the texture of gluten free baked goods.
 If I were to make my own blend, I would only use their flours because of how finely ground they are!
-Sorghum Flour, White Rice Flour, andĀ Brown Rice Flour.
+Sorghum Flour, White Rice Flour, and Brown Rice Flour.
 Use these flours in my Gluten Free Bread Machine Bread recipe.

 • Anthony’s Goods is a great resource for a LOT of gluten free ingredients as well!
 I love their Arrowroot Starch, Almond Flour, Peanut Flour, Cocoa Powder, Xanthan Gum, and Coconut Flour.
 Many of their products are also organic, and their prices are often lower!